Offering individualized dental care for anxious & phobic patients and patients who have a gagging problem……

-You are not alone; it is an extremely common problem!
-It often results from unsympathetic handling of patients when they were children or treatment provided by dentists who had little understanding of how a nervous patient feels, and not taking the time to find out what causes the patient’s fear or what particular part of the dental experience upsets them.
-But dentistry has changed.
+Dental anxiety often results from unsympathetic handling of patients by dentists when the patient was a child or after receiving treatment provided by dentists who had little understanding of how a nervous patient feels, and who failed to take the time to explain things clearly to the patient and reassure them.
+It is so important to find out what causes the patient’s fear or what particular part of the dental experience upsets them.
+This is the reason all our patients receive a consultation at which they have the opportunity to provide their unique dental history to help us offer them the tailored care they need.

-For some patients, it may be the sound of the suction or the drill and the fear of waiting for the drill to hit the nerve.
-Of course nowadays, the anaesthetics we use are so advanced that the nerve is completely numb and there is absolutely no chance of the tooth being painful during treatment.
-But, anxiety is hard to overcome even when reassured and many patients avoid dental examination or treatment preferring to leave their dental cavities to get bigger, and infection to develop.
-This leads to the need for tooth extractions and more extensive dental treatment; that of course is the one thing the patient wants to avoid.
+Nowadays, the anaesthetics we use are so advanced that the nerve is completely numb and there is absolutely no chance of the tooth being painful during treatment.
+But, anxiety is hard for some people to overcome even when reassured and many patients avoid dental examination or treatment entirely, choosing to ignore their dental cavities.
+This allows the cavities to grow larger, leading to pain and infection.
+This results in the need for tooth extraction and even more extensive dental treatment; that of course is the one thing the anxious dental patient needs to avoid.

 Featured Image courtesy of patrisyu at FreeDigitalPhotos.net